 - we will discuss garment fit, and how to access the tools to help you achieve a custom fit based on your level of skill.

-- learn how to use mattress stitch to seam different stitch patterns (not just stocking stitch/rib, etc).
+- learn how to use mattress stitch to join different seams, stitch patterns and button bands.

 - try new cast-on and cast-off methods, and discuss where best to use them.